manpreet-2001/forked-contributions/students/parjad.markdown

-This page Includes Information About me
+This page Includes Information About me,
+As a student in Humber Polytechnic

 # Info
 **First Name: Parjad**